Freemasons at Mount Garibaldi Lodge

 And does it need to be said by me?

-Then Apply The Four Pillars of civility
+The Four Pillars of Civility:

 Drop all assumptions.